Democrats in attack mode against Alabama Senate GOP candidate

 Still, Jones hasn't shied away from progressive polices and suggested Moore would "embarrass the people of Alabama."

-The Democratic Senatorial Campaign Committee is monitoring the race before deciding how to proceed, as its top priority remains defending incumbents facing in an usually rough set of elections in next year's midterms.
+The Democratic Senatorial Campaign Committee is monitoring the race before deciding how to proceed, as its top priority remains defending incumbents facing an usually rough set of races in next year's midterms.

 They are, however, excited about the prospect of using Moore as a cudgel against other Republicans.

-"The Republican runoff has already cast a long shadow on GOP Senate prospects across the map," Sen. Chris Van Hollen, D-Md., who leads the DSCC, said in a statement.
+"The Republican runoff has already cast a long shadow on GOP Senate prospects across the map," Sen. Chris Van Hollen, D-Md., who leads the Democratic Senatorial Campaign Committee, said in a statement.

 "A quandary is that national attention would help with fundraising and would help build his campaign infrastructure," said Leah Askarinam, an analyst with Inside Politics.
 "But if the Jones campaign wants to make this race all about Alabama, then how much could that national attention actually hurt?"